 Every year, Southern Indiana Power’s board of directors evaluates the cooperative’s financial position and capital needs, and approves a capital credit retirement plan.

 Capital credits benefit all co-op members by keeping costs and electric rates as low as possible.
-And they ensure that non-customer shareholders don’t profit from the cooperative’s operations.
 Capital credit allocations help qualify Southern Indiana Power for cooperative status under federal income tax law.
 Capital credits also help to reduce the amount of debt the co-op has to borrow, which also keeps service costs down.
 The bottom line, capital credits are just one of the many benefits of being a member of Southern Indiana Power.
-To learn more, visit www.sinpwr.com.

-If you leave the cooperative, please provide us your current address to help ensure you receive your captial credits as they are retired.
+If you leave the cooperative, please provide us your forwarding address to help ensure you receive your capital credits as they’re retired.